samus42/tkk/warpriest.md

 **Q: After the round ends, I'm trying to get back up to the left platform, but I'm getting slammed by shots from the Warpriest as I try to navigate the jumps.**

 **A:** Take the right hand side staircase and jump from the balcony over to the left platform, you're under cover the whole time.
+Plus stairs are great cardio!

 OK, time for Round 2!
 The waves of adds in the center follows the same sequence, but on the sides it's slightly different.
 1. Knight